Facility Rules and Policies

 Please note that dogs are only allowed on the Liberty Loop Trail, utilizing the parking lots at Oil City Road or Owens Station Road.
 All dogs must be controlled on a leash at all times.
 Service dogs are allowed on all refuge trails and facilities.

-- Please note that dogs are only allowed on the Liberty Loop Trail, utilizing the parking lots at Oil City Road or Owens Station Road.
-All dogs must be controlled on a leash at all times.
-Service dogs are allowed on all refuge trails and facilities. .
+Pets (non-service animals) are not allowed on most refuge trails or in the visitor center.
+Dogs are only allowed to walk along Liberty Loop Trail, utilizing the parking lots at Oil City Road or Owens Station Road.
+All dogs must be controlled on a leash (not to exceed 10 feet) at all times.

 - No overnight parking is allowed.